s32x/cid/README.md

 import "s32x.com/cid/cid"

 func main() {
-	cid.Start(
+  e := cid.Echo(
-		"https://github.com/s32x", 	// Where to retrieve the requested repository from "s32x.com", 				// The domain this service will be being hosted on "8080", 					// The port this service will be hosted on )
+		"https://github.com/s32x", // Where to retrieve the requested repository from "s32x.com",   // The domain this service will be being hosted on )
+	e.Logger.Fatal(e.Start(
+		":8080", // The port this service will be hosted on ))
 }
 ```